Cal Poly Mustangs football: "Pride of the Pacific" marching band routines

 Cal Poly's band is a popular staple at home football games, performing a wide variety of halftime shows and postgame renditions, along with in-game music following first downs, touchdowns and significant defensive plays.
 On football gamedays, the band's rehearsals, for a playbook of roughly 70 charts, typically start at about 9 a.m. on campus.
 The band members take a Field Show Marching Skills class as part of their curriculum.

+Future non-conference opponents

+Announced schedules as of March 20, 2025.